25tharunkumar/-SOLUTION-TO-A-SYSTEM-OF-LINEAR-EQUATIONS/README.md

 End the program
 ## Program:
 ```
-#Program to find the soluion.
+#Program to find the solution for the given linear equations.
 #Developed by: Tharun Kmar.M
 #RegisterNumber:212222000156
 import numpy as np